ricbra/php-discogs-api/README.md

 ```

 ### OAuth
 There are a lot of endpoints which require OAuth.
 Lucky for you using Guzzle this is peanuts.
+If you're having trouble obtaining the token and token_secret, please check out my [example implementation](https://github.com/ricbra/php-discogs-api-example).

 ```php
 <?php